alertflex/altprobe/README.md

 # Altprobe

 Altprobe is a component of the Alertflex project, it has functional of a collector according to SIEM/Log Management terminologies.
-In tandem with Alertflex controller, Altprobe can integrate a Wazuh Host IDS (OSSEC fork) and Suricata Network IDS with log management platform Graylog, monitoring platform Grafana and threat intelligence platform MISP.
+In tandem with Alertflex controller (see [AlertflexCtrl repository](https://github.com/olegzhr/AlertflexCtrl/blob/master/README.md) ), Altprobe can integrate a Wazuh Host IDS (OSSEC fork) and Suricata Network IDS with log management platform Graylog, monitoring platform Grafana and threat intelligence platform MISP.
 ![](https://github.com/olegzhr/altprobe/blob/master/img/arch.png)

 ## Functionalities of Altprobe